hcschuetz/sphere-texturing/README.md

 This leads to some drawbacks:
 - Equirectangular maps are heavily distorted.
 - Texture memory is wasted.
-- Triangles around the poles are degenerated on the sphere and thus the corresponding parts of the texture/map are not rendered.
+- Half of the triangles around the poles are degenerated on the sphere and thus the corresponding parts of the texture/map are not rendered.

 To avoid these drawbacks